 Setting the Fee:

-The best thing in any family law case is to be as honest as possible.
-The more truthful and detailed you can be the better advice I can give you.
+The best thing in any family law case is to be as honest as possible when we meet.
+All family law cases are fact driven.
+The unique facts of your situation will determine the advice I give you.
+The more truthful and detailed you can be – the better advice I can give you.